 The AI Navigators project is designed to empower educators across Europe by integrating artificial intelligence (AI) into the educational system.
 The project focuses on enhancing AI literacy among 120 teachers from five partner countries: North Macedonia, Bulgaria, Croatia, Serbia, and Belgium.
 In a rapidly changing technological landscape, the project seeks to bridge the gap between AI advancements and classroom practices, ensuring that teachers are equipped to use AI tools effectively and innovatively.

-A core objective of the AI Navigators project is to train 20 teachers to become AI Navigators—leaders who will guide and mentor their peers in the use of AI in education.
-These AI Navigators will undergo specialized training, after which they will work closely with 100 pilot teachers selected for the AI integration program.
+A core objective of the AI Navigators project is to train 20 teachers to become AI Navigators—leaders who will guide and mentor their peers in using AI in education.
+These AI Navigators will undergo specialised training, after which they will work closely with 100 pilot teachers selected for the AI integration program.
 The pilot phase will be implemented in classrooms across the five countries, allowing educators to test, refine, and implement AI-based teaching methods.

-The project will develop a comprehensive AI competence model that outlines the skills and knowledge required for educators to use AI effectively.
+The project will develop a comprehensive AI competence model that outlines the skills and knowledge educators need to use AI effectively.
 In addition, various e-learning materials, including at least 12 instructional videos, will be produced.
-These resources will support teachers in adapting AI to enhance both teaching and learning processes, making classrooms more innovative and future-ready.
+These resources will support teachers in adapting AI to enhance teaching and learning, making classrooms more innovative and future-ready.

 The project is expected to generate long-lasting benefits by fostering a network of educators proficient in AI, creating AI-integrated lesson plans, and positively shifting attitudes toward AI in education.
 By the end of the project, participating teachers will have developed a toolkit of resources that they can continue to use and share, ensuring that the benefits of AI in education are both widespread and sustainable.